chardmd/weather-forecast/README.md

 yarn start:prod
 ```

-We are using [Husky](https://www.npmjs.com/package/husky), so these commands are triggered automatically when doing pre-commit in the repository.
+The project is using [Husky](https://www.npmjs.com/package/husky), so these commands are triggered automatically when doing pre-commit in the repository.

 ```shell
 yarn eslint --fix